r3tex/one-dark/README.md

 I've chosen a set of colorations for filetypes that are important to me, but feel free to edit the dircolors file to hilight filetypes that are relevant to you.

 ## Neo VIM
-Add the init.vim to your '.config/nvim/init.vim', and install the vim-plug manager using 'curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim' or just copy my 'plug.vim' into your '.local/share/nvim/site'.
-Now you can just type type ':PlugInstall', and voila!
+Add the init.vim to your `.config/nvim/init.vim`, and install the vim-plug manager using `curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim` or just copy my `plug.vim` into your `.local/share/nvim/site`.
+Now you can just type type `:PlugInstall`, and voila!
 It will install all the plugins automatically.

 The second part is installing the [Airline](https://github.com/vim-airline/vim-airline) and [Airline Themes](https://github.com/vim-airline/vim-airline-themes) plugins.